-- Prepare the proper amount of cure according to the weight of the fish.
-(If more than one fish is being cured, prepare the proper amount for each fish.)
+- Prepare the proper amount of cure, according to the weight of the fish.
+(If you are curing more than one fish, prepare the proper amount for each fish.)

 - Cure the tuna in the refrigerator for at least 2-3 days.
 Rub all surfaces to redistribute the cure (overhaul) once a day during that period.
-The refrigerator temperature should be set between 34°F and 40°F (2.2°C to 4.4°C).
+Set the refrigerator temperature between 34°F and 40°F (2.2°C to 4.4°C).

 - At the end of the curing period, rinse the fish very well in cool water, and blot it with paper towels.